Federal Prison Consultant and Coaching

 Setting up a productive routine

-In entrepreneurship, you should not expect great work-life balance.
-And depending on why you are or were in prison, you should develop a routine to eliminate the chances of falling back on old habits.
+In federal prison, you should develop a routine to eliminate the chances of falling back on old habits.
 Reserve some specific time for daily workouts, check your email and social media accounts and focus on your business.
 Make a plan that will enable you to remain stable.

 Understanding your personal goals

-Before you even start setting up a venture, you should understand your personal goals.
+Before you even start setting up a venture when you get out of prison, you should understand your personal goals.
 Possibly, you want to set up a business so that you can be able to pay your monthly bills or to occupy most of your time so that you can stay away from trouble.
 Identification of goals will help you decide on the ideas that are worth or not worth pursuing.
 Ensure that your aims are realistic because a small business is unlikely to turn you into a millionaire overnight.

 Establishing support networks

-To succeed, most business owners require friendly faces.
+To succeed, most newly ex federal prisoners require friendly faces and routines.
 Your support network might include a pastor, your friends, family members and anyone you meet when engaging in new activities.
 Any network you establish should help you go through setbacks and challenges successfully.

 If your desire is to remain active, not in reactive or states of emergency, Dan can help you.
 With the program, you will manage to go through prison life and enter the entrepreneurship world after the prison term has ended.
 You should be ready to embrace some discomfort.